Gussriquena/rpa.challenge.selenium/README.md

 # rpa.challenge.selenium
-Java RPA with selenium webDriver to handle RPA Challenge
+Java RPA with selenium webDriver to handle RPA Challenge, made with selenium basic concepts, no JS optimizations